What is truth?

 Philosophically versed readers can also try to transition from Alfred North Whitehead, Edmund Husserl, Ernst Cassirer or Structuralism by thinking their basic theses more consistently and synthetically.

-A tip for mystics: If you compress the seven hermetic principles into one, you get my infinitesimality structure and thus free will. -Satori
+A tip for mystics: If you compress the seven hermetic principles into one, you get my infinitesimality structure and thus free will.
+Satori.

 Nonarguments